sldyns/SpaHDmap/docs/tutorials/index.md

 - Configuring SpaHDmap for multiple sections
 - Running the analysis across sections
 - Visualizing and comparing results from different sections

-Each tutorial provides step-by-step instructions and code examples to help you get started with SpaHDmap for your specific use case.

-We tested the tutorials on the following system:
-- Ubuntu 22.04 LTS
-- Python 3.11.9
-- CPU: Intel(R) Xeon(R) Gold 6330 CPU @ 2.00GHz
-- GPU: NVIDIA A40 (48GB)
-- RAM: 512GB

-It takes about 1~2 hours to complete each tutorial.
-If you encounter any issues, please open an issue on the `SpaHDmap GitHub repository <https://github.com/sldyns/SpaHDmap/issues>`_.